 - How long have you been licensed?

 It is important that you deal with a licensed professional.
 Not that an unlicensed individual cannot provide beautiful lashes, but being licensed and certified displays a level of professionalism in the beauty industry, especially when it comes to eyelash extensions.
-The eyelash extension industry is not heavily regulated, therefore, working with someone that has put themselves under the authority of the cosmetology board and has displayed a level of openness about their sanitation and safety practices should be rewarded with your business over someone who hasn't gone through the steps to be above board.
+The eyelash extension industry is not heavily regulated, therefore, working with someone who has put themselves under the authority of the cosmetology board and has displayed a level of openness about their sanitation and safety practices should be rewarded with your business over someone who hasn't gone through the steps to be above board.

 - What certifications do you have?